Spec Reference

 code_quality:

-description: "Code is clean and well-structured"
+description: "Solution is clean and idiomatic"

 weight: 0.2